 This particular user, however has checked the web link before actually clicking on it and has established that it leads to a phishing server, located in Denmark, which has nothing in relation to the actual Dropbox web page.
-Usually such websites aim to phish for information like your password, username in order to login to your dropbox account.
-From there, the cyber-criminals aim to enter to your e-mail by trying the same password which you have written and in case the password is the same they may also use it to remove your two factor authetication via phone and compromise your other online accounts, such as Facebook, Instagram and even more serious ones, like PayPal, for example, which can be used to shop online in your name plus directly steal your money.
-This is why, it is strongly adviseable to focus on checking the URLs, which are on those documents, since it may prevent a disaster waiting to happen.
+Usually, such websites aim to phish for information like your password, username in order to login to your Dropbox account.
+From there, the cyber-criminals aim to enter to your e-mail by trying the same password which you have written and in case the password is the same they may also use it to remove your two-factor authentication via phone and compromise your other online accounts, such as Facebook, Instagram and even more serious ones, like PayPal, for example, which can be used to shop online in your name plus directly steal your money.
+This is why, it is strongly advisable to focus on checking the URLs, which are on those documents, since it may prevent a disaster waiting to happen.

 How to Identify Malicious E-mails Related to Dropbox

 Besides phishing e-mails there is also another case with Dropbox which has concerned us over the last few months.
 This case involves using the Dropbox services in malspam (malicious e-mails) messages in attacks, involving malware, primarily ransomware viruses.
 In one such instance, the e-mail asks from victims to verify via e-mail by clicking on a confirmation link.
 The verification e-mail is extremely close to the original e-mails for Dropbox account activation as you can see from the comparison below:

 How to Block Dropbox and Other Spam, Scamming and Phishing E-Mails